Get 50% Discount Offer 26 Days

 Uploading Files Directly to the wp-content Directory

 Hosting providers implement server permissions to prevent unauthorized changes.
-Incorrectly configured permissions can lock you out of your own files.
+Incorrectly configured permissions can lock you out of your files.
 Even if you try to bypass the error by uploading plugins or themes directly to the wp-content directory, the problem persists if the server settings are incorrect.

 Uploading Files Directly